PostHog/posthog.com/contents/tutorials/chatgpt-analytics.md

 Then, change the chart type from **Line chart** to **Number** (or however else you'd like to visualize your data).
 Note that it may show `0` if your total cost is smaller than `0.01`.

-Addtionally, you can also breakdown your costs by model.
+Additionally, you can also breakdown your costs by model.
 To do this, click **+ Add breakdown** and select `model` from the event properties list.

 <ProductScreenshot
   imageLight={TotalCostLight}